EUDAT-Training/B2SAFE-B2STAGE-Training/README.md

 <span class="css-truncate css-truncate-target"><a href="/09-install-B2STAGE.md" class="js-navigation-open" title="09-install-B2STAGE.md">09-install-B2STAGE.md</a></span> | site admins
 <span class="css-truncate css-truncate-target"><a href="/10-using-B2STAGE.md" class="js-navigation-open" title="10-using-B2STAGE.md">10-using-B2STAGE.md</a></span> | researchers, last exercise is a joint effort between researchers and site admins

+## Accesss to the EUDAT Training Testbed
+To get access to the training environment, please use the [EUDAT contact pages](https://eudat.eu/support-request?service=DOCUMENTATION); and provide some details on which community you are from and in which context you would like to follow the tutorial.

 ## Set up
 During the tutorial site admins learn how to set up an infrastructure like indicated in the picture below.
 Users can make use of a pre-deployed instance of this infratructure on the EUDAT Training Sandbox.